-I knew someone would ask this, so here’s the thing. look at the source code of the amp indexed page, on the 13 row you can see that the “rel=”canonical” tag is present.
+I knew someone would ask this, so here’s the thing.
+Look at the source code of the amp indexed page, on the 13th row you can see that the “rel=”canonical” tag is present.

 The AMP plugin by Automattic has already inserted the canonical URL and that’s why you don’t have to worry about any issue regarding the content of your posts.

-For the same URL the AMP test show the results as clear.
+For the same URL, the AMP test shows the results as clear.
 No AMP pages are there.

 Why Do You Need To Do This?

-There are many disadvantages of having AMP pages and the problems increase as your blog pages starts to grow higher in numbers.
+There are many disadvantages of having AMP pages and the problems increase as your blog pages start to grow higher in numbers.